-The batwa indigenous are the people who are believed to be the original people of Africa and more particularly the first tribe that lived in the great mountains and forests of great virunga and bwindi impenetrable forest during the period before 1991.the batwa lived an independent, contented life in the forests.
+The Batwa are indigenous people who are believed to be the original ethnic group of East Africa and more specifically the first tribe that has ever lived in the great mountains and forests of Virunga and Bwindi before 1991.

 In addition to our objectives, we identified six key areas to address while addressing the rest off the batwa challenges.
 They included the following: